Adullam: Late Bronze Age, Iron Age and Hebrew Bible

 More than 400 years later, the scene of David's victory over Goliath in the Elah valley was within a short distance from Adullam, at that time a frontier village.
 Although David was elevated and allowed to sit in King Saul's presence, he soon fell into disrepute with the king and was forced to flee.

 David sought refuge in Adullam after being expelled from the city of Gath by King Achish.
 The Book of Samuel refers to the Cave of Adullam where he found protection while living as a refugee from King Saul.
 Certain caves, grottos and sepulchres are still to be seen on the hilltop, as well as on its northern and eastern slopes.
 It was there that "every one that was in distress gathered together, and every one that was in debt, and every one that was discontented."
 There, David thirsted for the well-waters of his native Beth-lehem, then occupied by a Philistine garrison.
-David sent a party of his mighty-men of valor to fetch for him water from that place, but, when they returned, David refused to drink it.
+A party of David's mighty-men of valor went and fetched him water from that place, but, when they returned, David refused to drink it.

 In the 10th-century BCE, Adullam was thought to have strategic importance, prompting King David's grandson, Rehoboam (c.
 931–913 BCE), to fortify the town, among others, against Ancient Egypt.
-According to Israeli historian N.Naʾaman, this was not a fortress in the real sense, but only a town inhabited by a civilian population, although it functioned as an administrative military center in which a garrison was stationed and food and armor stored.
+According to Israeli historian Nadav Na'aman, this was not a fortress in the real sense, but only a town inhabited by a civilian population, although it functioned as an administrative military center in which a garrison was stationed and food and armor stored.

 Assyrian and Chaldean conquests

-In the late 8th-century BCE, the Book of Micah recalled the cities of the lowlands of Judah during a time of Assyrian encroachment in the country:

-I will yet bring unto thee, O inhabitant of Mareshah, him that shall possess thee; he shall come even unto Adullam, O glory of Israel.
+In the late 8th-century BCE, the Book of Micah recalled the cities of the lowlands of Judah during a time of Assyrian encroachment in the country: "I will yet bring unto thee, O inhabitant of Mareshah, him that shall possess thee; he shall come even unto Adullam, O glory of Israel."

-The Assyrian period was followed by the rise of the Chaldean Empire, a time marked by general unrest and the eventual deportation of the inhabitants of Judah by the Chaldean army in the 6th-century BCE.
+Sennacherib, during his third military campaign, despoiled many of the cities belonging to Judah.
+The Assyrian period was followed by the rise of the Neo-Babylonian Empire, a time marked by general unrest and the eventual deportation of the inhabitants of Judah by the Neo-Babylonian army in the sixth century BCE.
 Adullam, as with other towns of the region, would not have gone unaffected.

 Persian period

 The only record of Adullam for this time-period (c.
-539–331 BCE) is taken from the Hebrew canonical books, specifically the account of Nehemiah who returned with the Jewish exiles from the Babylonian captivity, during the reign of Artaxerxes I. According to Ezra, the acclaimed author of the book, some of these returnees had settled in Adullam, as shown by ancient historical records.
+539–331 BCE) is taken from the Hebrew canonical books, specifically the account of Nehemiah who returned with the Jewish exiles from the Babylonian captivity, during the reign of Artaxerxes I. According to Ezra, the acclaimed author of the book, some of these returnees had settled in Adullam.
 According to Nehemiah, the postexilic community that resettled in Adullam traced their lineage to the tribe of Judah.

 The political entity that was established in Judea at the time was that of a vassal state, as Judea became a province of the Persian Empire, governed by a satrap.